 - Sgt.
 Horsley stated: “There is nothing in her life — and we’ve conducted an extensive background [check] — that would indicate that she was involved in anything criminal, in anything of a domestic violence relationship, and that is the most perplexing thing.”

 There is a lot of false information on social media.
-None of the Zailo conspiracists have ever provided any evidence of any sort to support the theory the Z’s were involved in Lindsay’s murder.
+None of the Zailo conspiracists have ever been able to provide any evidence of any sort to support the theory the Z’s were involved in Lindsay’s murder.
 They have never provided any evidence to support any of their baseless/false allegations (itemized below).
 The information on social media about the Zailo’s is ALL fabricated.
 There is no evidence to support the claims that the Zailo’s associated with any members of the Calgary drug operation or any other known high-level drug traffickers other than the brother’s played hockey with ONE known drug dealer ZM.
 Other people also played hockey with ZM so does that make them all criminals and murder suspects too?
 Just because someone is associated with a drug dealer be it through work, sports, being at the same club, FB friends, etc. does not mean you are in the business of trafficking drugs or money laundering with said person.
 As was mentioned by some of the Zailo conspiracists Victoria is a small town and everyone knows everyone.
 Just because you may know a drug dealer does not make you involved with drug trafficking/money laundering.
 The same rules apply to the Zailo’s.

 - No criminal records associated with any member of the Z family who the Zailo conspiracists claim are dirty.

 - No evidence of a history of violence with any member of the Z family.